 |Requirements and Suggested Course Sequence for a Major in Economics

 a.
-These requirements pertain only to the major/minor program in Economics.
+These requirements pertain only to the major in Economics.
 Students registered in a Bachelor of Arts degree program must also fulfill the general requirements set out in the Calendar of the year of entry or re-entry.
 Complete regulations can be found in the University Calendar.

-If you have questions concerning the general (non-departmental) requirements of your degree, contact Arts Undergraduate Student Services, located in 1-17 Humanities Centre or email: firstname.lastname@example.org
+For questions concerning the general requirements of your degree, contact Arts Undergraduate Student Services, located in 1-17 Humanities Centre or email: email@example.com

-For questions concerning department requirements, or for registration issues (Economics courses only), please contact the Undergraduate Advisor
+For questions concerning Economics requirements, or for registration issues (Economics courses only), please contact the Undergraduate Advisor

 GPA Requirements for a Major in Economics

 Promotion from year to year in the Economics major requires a GPA of at least 2.3 on a minimum of ★9 on the most recent assessment of academic standing.